-ClickUp is the world’s #1 project management tool and is used by 100,000+ teams around the world.
-From teams in startups to giants like Google, Airbnb, and Nike, they love using ClickUp as their KPI dashboard and strategic goal tracking hub!
+ClickUp is the world’s #1 project management tool!
+Teams in startups to giant corporations love using ClickUp as their KPI dashboard and strategic goal tracking hub!

 Here’s a closer look at why ClickUp is such an effective KPI and goal tracking solution:

 ClickUp’s Goals feature is the easiest way to keep track of all your KPIs and strategic objectives.